 HEALTH LAW I (HLTH-305) 3 credits

-This course surveys health law and its sources, particularly within the context of the patient-provider relationship.
-These health law issues fall into five categories: (1) provider licensing; (2) the treatment relationship; (3) care at the boundaries of the body; (4) medical malpractice; and (5) health care financing.
-Students will be exposed to key provisions of the Patient Protection and Affordable Care Act of 2010 relevant to these categories.
+This course surveys health law and its sources, with a particular emphasis on United States health policy, health care finance policy, and the corporate structures that have arisen in response to these policies.
+Health law issues discussed in the course fall into five categories: (1) health care cost, quality, and access; (2) private insurance and managed care; (3) public financing: Medicare/Medicaid; (4) organizational structures in the health care industry; and (5) selected regulatory issues as they are applied to the health care industry such as fraud & abuse and antitrust.
+Students will be exposed to key provisions of the Patient Protection and Affordable Care Act of 2010 ("Obamacare") relevant to these categories.
 Throughout the semester, particular attention will be paid to the ways in which health law impacts the realities of health care access and delivery, as well as the intersections of health care, law, and ethics.
-Prior or concurrent exposure to Administrative Law is useful but not required.
-Depending on class size, students will be evaluated based on a final examination and/or final paper
+Students will be evaluated based on a midterm paper and a final examination.

 HEALTH LAW II (HLTH-330) 3 credits